uniwebcms/framework/docs/intro-blog-post.md

 Sites are pure content and Foundations are pure code, hosted independently and interacting through a structured interface at runtime.
 Foundations can be hosted on any static CDN, or use Uniweb's hosting infrastructure.

 A Foundation is React components.
 Build them however you want.
 A Site is content—markdown, structured data, dynamic data, configuration, assets.
-When someone visits a page, the site loads its Foundation dynamically and each content block gets rendered by the component it specifies.
+When someone visits a page, the framework's runtime loads the Foundation dynamically, coordinates routing between pages, and renders each content block through the component it specifies.

 Update a Foundation with a non-breaking improvement, and every site using that Foundation gets it on their next page load.
 Foundations use semantic versioning so sites can control their update strategy for stability.